zahmedgit/dsc-simple-linear-regression-nyc-ds-033020/README.md

 Remember that the difference between y and $\hat{y}$ is that $\hat{y}$ is the value predicted by the fitted model, whereas $y$ carries actual values of the variable (called the truth values) that were used to calculate the best fit.

-Next, let's move on and try to code these equations in to draw a regression line to a simple dataset to see all of this in action.
+Next, let's move on and try to code these equations to fit a regression line to a simple dataset to see all of this in action.

 ## Additional Reading